-Traction Control®/AdvanceTrac® active: Illuminates when the Traction Control® is active.
-If the light remains on, have the system serviced immediately, refer to the Driving chapter for more information.
+AdvanceTrac®/Traction ControlTM active: Illuminates when the AdvanceTrac® /Traction ControlTM is active.
+If the light remains on, contact your authorized dealer as soon as possible.
+Refer to the Driving chapter for more information.

-Low tire pressure warning (if equipped): Illuminates when your tire pressure is low.
-If the light remains ON at start up or while driving, the tire pressure should be checked.
-Refer to Inspecting and Inflating Your Tires in the Tires,
+Low tire pressure warning (if

-Wheels and Loading chapter.
-When the ignition is first turned to ON, the light will illuminate for 3 seconds to ensure the bulb is working.
-If the light does not turn ON or begins to flash, have the system inspected by your authorized dealer.
-For more information on this system, refer to Understanding Your Tire Pressure Monitoring System in the Tires, Wheels and Loading chapter.
+equipped): Illuminates when your tire pressure is low.
+If the light remains on at start up or while driving, the tire pressure should be checked.
+Refer to Inflating your tires in the Tires, Wheels and Loading chapter.
+When the ignition is first turned to on, the light will illuminate for 3 seconds to ensure the bulb is working.
+If the light does not turn on or begins to flash, contact your authorized dealer as soon as possible.
+For more information on this system, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.